Plumber marketing that catches the emergency call

 Launch call-first campaigns

-Emergency campaigns go live with click-to-call extensions on every ad and after-hours bid multipliers from 6pm to 6am when competition drops and urgency peaks.
-Scheduled service campaigns target "tankless water heater installation [city]" and "sewer line repair cost" with estimate request forms.
+Emergency campaigns go live with click-to-call extensions and after-hours bid multipliers (6pm to 6am, when competition drops and urgency peaks).
+Scheduled campaigns target "tankless water heater installation" and "sewer line repair cost" with estimate request forms.

 Month 2